 Following are the details that a normal B2B QR Code must contains:

-So, at any point when you scan a QR Code, it must display the details mentioned above.
+So, at any point when you scan a QR Code, it must display the details mentioned above. for example IRN number.

 In self-generated B2C QR codes as well you must include the same details except for two changes-

 - Since the recipient is an unregistered person, he does not bear a GSTIN, so you can mention their name instead of GSTIN.

 - You must include a payment reference link in the B2B QR Code, so when the recipient scans the code, they are redirected to the payment page where they can make the payment against

 The main motto of adding QR Codes to B2C e-Invoices is to have a slight grip around B2C transactions, as this is where most of the tax evasive activities thrive.

 Also, with the Digital Bharat movement, Government is willing to promote digitalization of payments, etc, nevertheless, there are more perks of digital payments than cons.